Ambition and Happiness Post 40, 50, 60

 But as time moves on, and life happens, our attitude about what is important to us shifts.
 A study by the Center for Economic Performance at the London School of Economics shows happiness peeks at ages 23 and 69; as we start out our adult lives, and later during retirement.
 What happens in-between, and how that impacts what we seek when we are 40, 50 or 60 is interesting to consider as we plan for the future.

 Life is divided into major periods; typically driven by life events that happen at certain ages.
-Early on, we are ready to step out and start life.
-There is ambition to build a career and get promoted, and we want to have big experiences – travel adventures, high-impact sports or explore with friends.
+Early on, we are ready to step out and start living.
+There is an ambition to build a career and get promoted, and we want to have big experiences – travel adventures, high-impact sports or explore with friends.
 Research from the Families and Work Institute show that about age 35, things begin to shift.
 Our level of ambition and what we want out of life changes.
 We are often in the midst of raising children, and that has a big impact on what is most important to us.
 Having a demanding career while raising children can put extreme physical and mental demands upon us.
 The importance, and need to care for family has historically impacted women the most, and often cause women to participate in what has been dubbed the “opt-out revolution”; to either step out of the career track or to step back (take a lesser or a part-time role).

-The next key shift occurs at age 50.
-Age gives us perspective, and often shifts us to seek life experiences over title or pay.
+The next crucial shift occurs at age 50.
+Age gives us perspective and often shifts us to seek life experiences over title or pay.
 We begin to seek a lasting impact on the world.
 The decline of ambition for women specifically slows when they reach retirement age.
 There is a second wind!
 But this time it is focused on pursuing life-long dreams or reinventing careers to fit interests that may have been put aside earlier in life.
 Life isn’t one gradual decline in happiness and ambition, as many people think.
 Instead, life is a U bend (high when we are young, lower in the middle and high again later in life).
-In the US, a study by the National Academy of Sciences of over 340,000 men and women ages 18 to 85, showed that global well-being (your general outlook on life and happiness with yourself) begins to decline in your 20’s (as life gets harder) but has a sharp increase starting at age 50, and by the time you are 85 you are generally happier with yourself than at age 18.
+In the US, a study by the National Academy of Sciences of over 340,000 men and women ages 18 to 85, showed that global well-being (your general outlook on life and happiness) begins to decline in your 20’s (as life gets harder) but has a sharp increase starting at age 50, and by the time you are 85 you are generally happier with yourself than at age 18.

 The old saying that “doing what you love will make you happy,” is true.
 There is plenty of time at age 50 to embrace that second wind and start your new business, change careers or learn a new hobby.
 Pursuing your dreams and setting achievable goals, will help you to fulfill your ambitions, make you more balanced and bring you happiness.